ahmadshaugi81/f5-xc-demo-environment/xc-config.md

 After this request succeeds, the demo app will be accessible at `https://{{vulnbank_base_url}}`.
 DNS delegation to F5 XC must be in place for TLS auto-cert provisioning to complete.

+> **Integrating the mobile app with F5 Bot Defense SDK?** See [F5 Bot Defense Mobile SDK — Setup Guide](bot-def-sdk.md) for the full walkthrough on fusing the SDK into the `vuln-bank-mobile` APK.

 ---

 ### Step 7 — Create Demo Users